 Concerning the cloud resolver, then yes – the individual resolvers will be in many data centers located in Europe.
 It will all be handled by the backend, which will also run on servers in Europe.

-Full deployment is scheduled in three years, early access shall be provided probably already later this year.
+The project started in January 2023 and full deployment is scheduled in three years, by the end of 2025.
+Early access shall be provided probably already later this year (2023) or early next year (2024).

 This project provides the European Comission with no means of censorship.
 Furthermore, this would be against the goals of the project, which aims to be commercially successful.
 The EU will not have access to configuration, data, etc. On top of that, DNS4EU will not be forced on anyone.
 It will just abide to local restrictions, just as any internet service provider has to anyway.
 In other words, DNS4EU is not a way toward censorship, but actually toward data protection and better quality of the internet in Europe